Skip to main content

 • Hands-free self-generating ecopower system faucets that use less than 0.17 gallons of water per cycle.

-• Landscaping water removed from the building and potable water and cooling towers separately metered.
+• Landscaping water is no longer drawn from the building and potable water and cooling towers are separately metered.

 • Regularly post information on the building information system and building displays to educate employees about water conservation.